openmrs/openmrs-contrib-itsm-terraform/README.md

 ```
 The terraform outputs kubernetes/kubeconfig as well, if you want to use kubectl.

 The cluster is configured with the nginx ingress controller behind an OpenStack Load Balancer.
-Use `nginx` as ingress class name.
+Use the `nginx` ingress class name.

+There is also cert-manager deployed to create and renew SSL certificates for nginx ingress via letsencrypt.
+Add the `cert-manager.io/cluster-issuer: letsencrypt` annotation on your ingress to have SSL certificate.

-It also has the following storage classes:
+The cluster has the following storage classes:
 - `default` for Cinder attached volumes
-- `local-path` for local storage
+- `local-path` for local storage volumes

 Please note that local storage is limited to worker node disk size (60GB for m3.medium), but it has the best performance.